OpenSWATH/documentation/docs/pyprophet.rst

    pip install pyprophet
    pip install pyprophet-cli
-   pip install pyprophet-brutus-driver
+   pip install pyprophet-brutus

-PyProphet-cli can be adapted to other workflow managers by development of lightweight modules replacing ``pyprophet-brutus-driver``.
+PyProphet-cli can be adapted to other workflow managers by development of lightweight modules replacing ``pyprophet-brutus``.

 Tutorial
 --------